 Licorice root, also referred to as sweet root, is wildly popular in sweet recipes, but is also known for its medicinal benefits including soothing and healing gastrointestinal issues, treating respiratory problems, and even reducing stress.
 On top of that, licorice root “can increase energy and endurance, plus help boost the immune system,” as well as potentially help with “fat reduction and decrease of androgen and testosterone in women.”
-While licorice root is a great adaptogen, it’s important to only use it in “cycles of 12 weeks” due to the fact that it can affect your blood pressure.
+While licorice root is a great adaptogen, it’s important to only use it in “cycles of 12 weeks” because it can affect your blood pressure.

 Ginseng is a powerful adaptogen containing “two significant compounds: ginsenosides and gintonin.”
-This adaptogen is known for its antioxidant potency and health benefits including anti-inflammatory properties, improved brain function, a boost for the immune system, lowering blood sugar, helps fight cancer, and provides energy and decreases fatigue.
+This adaptogen is known for its antioxidant potency and health benefits including anti-inflammatory properties, improved brain function, a boost for the immune system, lowering blood sugar, helping fight cancer, and providing energy and decreasing fatigue.

 The reishi mushroom is traditionally used in Eastern medicines due to “several molecules, including triterpenoids, polysaccharides and peptidoglycans,” which have been attributed to its many health benefits.
 While most adaptogens focus on similar health benefits — such as better immune system function, anti-cancer properties, fighting fatigue, lowering depression, and high antioxidants — reishi mushroom has also been attributed to lower triglycerides, higher “good” HDL cholesterol, and lower blood sugar levels.